 In this paper, the wind farms have been used to control the security of the power system.
-The renewable energy resources have been used as a substitute of conventional generators because of [26]: The maintenance cost of conventional generators
+The renewable energy resources have been used as a substitute of conventional generators because of [26]: The maintenance cost of conventional generators increases when the output powers of generators change.

-- The maintenance cost of conventional generators increases when the output powers of generators change. - The high penetration of renewable energy resources makes the operator of the power system use them for security purposes.
+The high penetration of renewable energy resources makes the operator of the power system use them for security purposes.